gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Add-AIPScannerRepository.md

 - Set the Owner custom property and Rights Management owner to the administrator's account.

-### Example 3: Scan all documents and folders from the SharePoint Server "Shared Documents" library, and do not apply a default label
+### Example 3: Configure a SharePoint "Shared Documents" library to be scanned with settings that do not apply a default label
 ```
 PS C:\> Add-AIPScannerRepository -Path "http://sp2013/Shared Documents" -SetDefaultLabel Off

 The repository was added successfully.
 ```

-This command adds the SharePoint Server "Shared Documents" library to be scanned.
+This command adds a SharePoint data repository to be scanned for all documents and folders from the "Shared Documents" library.
 For unlabeled files, do not apply a default label.

-### Example 4: Scan a specific folder in the SharePoint Server "Shared Documents" library.
+### Example 4: Configure a specific folder in the SharePoint Server "Shared Documents" library to be scanned
 ```
 PS C:\> Add-AIPScannerRepository -Path http://sp2016.res.local/Documents/HR